XtremeTHN/GPrompt/README.md

 - [x] Unlock keyring
 - [x] New password
-- [ ] Confirm request (idk what this means, i never seen this feature before)
+- [ ] Confirm request (idk what this means, i've never seen this feature before)

 ## Building
 ### NixOs